katiem120598/portfolio_11.12.2025/replit.md

   - Added preconnect hints for Google Fonts and CDNs to reduce connection latency
   - Updated Google Fonts API to use `display=swap` for better font rendering
   - Added `defer` attribute to all script tags across portfolio pages
-  - Added `loading="lazy"` to all filler and dependent images for faster initial page load
 - **Mobile Responsiveness**:
   - Updated viewport meta tag with `user-scalable=no, viewport-fit=cover` to prevent zoom issues
   - Added mobile-specific CSS styles for `.pinkcontainer` and `.image-wrapper`